ludwig-ai/ludwig-docs/docs/developer_guide/style_guidelines_and_tests.md

 ## Docstrings

 All new files, classes, and methods should have a docstring.
-Type hints should be used in the function signature wherever possible, and should use the most specific type accepted by the method.
+Docstrings should give a concise description of the method and describe the meaning for each parameter, as well as any possible return value.
+Type hints should also be used in the function signature wherever possible, and should use the most specific type accepted by the method.

 Example: